srihari-sridharan/TypeScript-Fundamentals/README.md

 }
 ```

 * Hard to maintain in a single file.
 Can be split across files.
+The `/// <reference path="..." />` directive is the most common of this group.
+It serves as a declaration of dependency between files.
+Triple-slash references instruct the compiler to include additional files in the compilation process.

 ```typescript
 // Code in Validation.ts